-Educators should be disgusted by how the bill devalues a medical education.
+Educators and the public should be disgusted by how the bill devalues a medical education.

 Prepare for increased health care costs and complications...despite what they say about Oklahoma laying the groundwork...there is proof to the opposite.